maggie202506/cudy-docs-aibot/docs/glossary/switch.md

 ??? glossary-item "Ping Tool"
     A diagnostic utility that sends ICMP Echo Request packets to a target IP to check connectivity and measure latency.

-??? glossary-item "PD (Powered Device)"
+??? glossary-item "PD"
-    A network device, such as an access point or IP camera, that receives power via PoE.
+    (Powered Device) A network device, such as an access point or IP camera, that receives power via PoE.

-??? glossary-item "PoE (Power over Ethernet)"
+??? glossary-item "PoE"
-    A technology that delivers electrical power and data over standard Ethernet cabling.
+    (Power over Ethernet) A technology that delivers electrical power and data over standard Ethernet cabling.

 ??? glossary-item "PoE Budget"
     The total amount of power available on a PoE-capable switch for supplying connected devices.